andmikey/Wikiart-classification/README.md

 1. os.walk is used to iterate through the input directory, but os.walk doesn't preserve order; on each pass, the order in which a class is seen will change.
 2. set() is used to store the classes rather than dict(), and sets do not preserve insertion order.

-I fixed this by (1) ordering the outputs of os.walk before using them, and (2) altering the class save logic to use a dict() (Python 3.12.3 is installed on the server, so the dictionary will preserve insertion order).
+I fixed this by (1) ordering the outputs of os.walk before using them, and (2) altering the class save logic to use a dict() (Python 3.12.3 is the default Python version on the server, so the dictionary will preserve insertion order).

 **Model training**.